ozum/meow-helper/README.md

 # Highlights

 - Nicely formats, colorized, and aligns arguments, options, default values and their descriptions.
+- With `allowUnknownFlags` option of meow, logs help if unknown flag is provided.
+Also exits with code 0 instead of 2.
+Can be changed with option `notThrow`.
 - Supports maximum line length and automatic word wrap.
 - Automatically split options into two lines if space for description is too small.
 (Can be changed with `multilineThreshold` option.)
 - Automatically switches single line to multi-line, if space for options descriptions is less than the `multilineThreshold` option.